 Residential Projects

-Two overseas firms have spread their technological wings into Kenya in the past three months.
+Two overseas firms have spread their wings into Kenya in the past three months.

-A host of foreign investors are flocking into Kenya to invest billions of shillings into prefab panels manufacturing plants in a bid to cash in on the rising demand for low cost houses in the country.
+A host of foreign investors are flocking into Kenya to invest billions of shillings into prefab panel manufacturing plants to cash in on the rising demand for low-cost houses.

 Two international construction firms, US-based International Green Structures (IGS) and China’s Blue Sky, have spread their technological wings into Kenya in the past three months.

-The firm plans to build houses from prefab panels made from husks and metal frames in what will slash construction time and costs by 30 per cent.
+The firm plans to build houses from prefab panels made from husks and metal frames which will slash construction time and costs by 30 per cent.

 The company said its technology provides strength, durability, faster and cheaper construction compared to the traditional bricks and mortar — with no wastage of building materials.

-Early 2014, a Malaysian firm, Koto Housing Ltd., excited the Kenyan housing sector when it announced it could build a three-bedroom house in 14 days at a cost of Sh1.8 million using prefab technology.
+In early 2014, a Malaysian firm, Koto Housing Ltd., excited the Kenyan housing sector when it announced it could build a three-bedroom house in 14 days for Sh1.8 million using prefab technology.

 The factory brings into the market panels made of expanded polystyrene and precast materials to produce ‘affordable and secure’ homes.